Shelby County COVID-19 Mortgage and Utility Assistance Program

 Shelby County Division of Community Services and the Memphis & Shelby County Division of Planning and Development are accepting applications for the Community Development Block Grant (CDBG-CV2) COVID-19 Mortgage and Utility Assistance Program.
 This program is designed to provide financial assistance to people residing in any municipal jurisdiction within Shelby County with the exception of the City of Memphis.
 Jurisdictions include Arlington, Bartlett, Collierville, Germantown, Lakeland, Millington, and Unincorporated Shelby County.

 This program is available to applicants in need of financial assistance due to COVID-19 impacts on or after March 13, 2020.
-Eligible households may receive up to six consecutive months of mortgage and/or utility payments, including forbearance, past due balances, and late fees.
+Eligible households may receive up to three consecutive months of mortgage and/or utility payments, including forbearance, past due balances, and late fees.
 Assistance will be offered with principal, interest, taxes, and insurance on a rolling basis in order of applications received until all funds have been committed.

 To access the online application portal and to begin registration, please click here.
 If you have questions about the program, call the Shelby County Department of Housing at (901) 222-7600.